NOTE: The DIYPNPB55-K Kit has been discontinued as of 8/30/18.

 Article details installing the DIYPNP with the AFM in place, as well as deleting the AFM for better intake airflow.

-1- DIYPNPB55-K Kit.
-This is the main DIYPNP Kit including the Bosch Motronic style 55-pin connector and all components, case, etc.
+1- DIYPNPB55-K Kit (DISCONTINUED) This is the main DIYPNP Kit including the Bosch Motronic style 55-pin connector and all components, case, etc.

 1- Tuning Cable This is the same DB9 serial tuning cable used in other MegaSquirt applications.